 Find it.
 Fix It.
 Save a Life.
 Request a Free Test Kit

 Radon is a cancer causing, radioactive gas that you cannot see, smell, or taste.
-The U.S. Environmental Protection Agency (EPA) states that radon is the second leading cause of lung cancer in the U.S. and the number one cause among non-smokers.
+The U.S. Environmental Protection Agency (EPA) states that radon is the second leading cause of lung cancer in the U.S. after smoking.
 Radon comes from the natural breakdown of uranium in soil, rock, and water and finds its way into homes through cracks and holes in the foundation, construction joints, and plumbing fixtures.
 Any home can have a radon problem.
 The only way to determine if your home is trapping radon gas is to test.